everydayecon/everydayecon.github.io/_pages/about.md

 permalink: /about/
 ---

 Welcome to Everyday Econ — a place where economics meets simplicity.
-Authored by Max Liu.
+Authored by Clarie Baiyang and Max Liu.